DJBarnes/django-adminlte2-pdq/docs/source/menu.rst

 **nodes**

-A list of node dictionaries or trees that will render out each sidebar link, or a tree that contains sidebar links.
+A list of node_ dictionaries that will render out each sidebar link, and/or a tree_ definition that contains additional nodes to render links.

 :Key: ``nodes``
 :Type: ``list``